elenderg/PAL-1000/instruções de compilação.md

 `If the parameter is nil, exit.`
-`If the routine's callback flag is set, set the parameter's by-value flag.` `If the parameter's previous is nil, put 8 into the parameter's offset. \ skip the return address and saved ebp ` `If the parameter's previous is not nil, put the parameter's previous' offset plus 4 into the parameter's offset. \ all parameters are 4 bytes long` - `
+`If the routine's callback flag is set, set the parameter's by-value flag.` `If the parameter's previous is nil, put 8 into the parameter's offset. \ skip the return address and saved ebp ` `If the parameter's previous is not nil, put the parameter's previous' offset plus 4 into the parameter's offset. \ all parameters are 4 bytes long

 `Add 4 to the routine's parameter size.`
 `Repeat.`